dbeniamin/1-100_PythonCode_Challenge/README.md

 # 1-100_Days_Python_Code_Challenge

-This project various lectures from the course by Dr. Angela Yu.
+This project contains the lectures and projects from the course by Dr. Angela Yu.
 Practice projects and comments that are relevant to myself and to my learning process.

 ### Introduction: